turbot/steampipe-plugin-hackernews/docs/index.md

 # Hacker News

 [Hacker News](https://news.ycombinator.com) is a social news website focusing on computer science and entrepreneurship.
 Steampipe marshalls the HN API data into queryable tables letting you interactivly explore it via our command line interface or your favorite SQL client.
+Example query:

 ```sql
 select